onja-org/w2_js_foundations/03_data_types_operators.md

 **Activity**: In the REPL, use `typeof` to check the type of different values.
 What happens with `typeof "42"`?

+> Remember: to exit the REPL, type `.exit` and hit Enter or press `Ctrl + C` twice.
+This will get you back to your terminal where you can navigate as normal.

 ---

 ## Part 2: A Taste of JavaScript's Power (20 minutes)